sabotrax/MiaPlayer/README.md

 - A green animation starting from the inner LEDs playing outwards.

-The rest is a scanning animation starting from the left going right and back.
-The only differ in color.
+The rest are scanning animations starting from the left going right and back.
+They only differ in color.

 #### Acknowledgement